 and counseling throughout the program.

 - Three letters of recommendation from individuals who are familiar with the applicant's academic

 The intensive accelerated program allows students to complete instruction in

 12 weeks.
 The program is offered three times a year the fall, spring, and summer quarters.

 The part-time program permits students to begin the program in any

 quarter.
 Quarters start in September, January, March and June.

 View upcoming info sessions

-Application must be submitted six weeks prior to the beginning of the term for the Accelerated program.
-For the Part-time program, applications should be submitted before the term in which the student begins, and the application file must be complete before the student enrolls in their third class.
-Students applying to the Accelerated program are advised to apply early.
+Applications must be submitted four weeks prior to the beginning of the term for the accelerated program.
+For the part-time program, applications should be submitted before the term in which the student begins, and the application file must be complete before the student enrolls in their third class.
+Students applying to the accelerated program are advised to apply early.

 Role of a Paralegal